tytydraco/yessleep/out/An_App_Used_By_Billionaires.md

 Then almost like a joke.
 I was dragged, gagged, and bagged.
 Waking up in a bowling alley, in some city I've never laid eyes on.
 Not a handler in sight and the smell of crusty shoes in my nose.
 And I had never been so happy in my life for it.
 To be done with the app used by billionaires.

 Except, I ask myself I if I ever really escaped.
 Because everyday since they let me go.
 I've been afraid to do anything.
 Accomplish anything.
 Because if I secure anything.
 They'll just come back and take it from me.
 To remind me of what loss is, if anything.
 But if I have nothing.
-Then I can be free.
+Then I can be free from everything.

 &#x200B;